MRI DISC SPECTROSCOPY vs INVASIVE DISCOGRAPHY FOR IDENTIFYING PAINFUL DISCS

-MRI Disc Spectroscopy allows spectral analysis of a disc to quantify the breakdown of numerous biomarkers including collagen, proteoglycan, lactate, alanine and relative acidity.
-Key biomarkers indicating disc degeneration and pain include the breakdown of structural matrix elements such as collagen and proteoglycans, and a high proportion of painful acids such as Lactate.
+MRI Disc Spectroscopy allows spectral analysis of the biochemical composition of an intervertebral disc to quantify the breakdown of various biomarkers and their ratios, including collagen, proteoglycan, lactate, alanine and relative acidity.
+Key biomarkers indicating disc degeneration and pain include the breakdown of structural matrix elements such as collagen and proteoglycans, and high levels of pain-generating acids such as Lactate.

 A 2019 study published in the European Spinal Journal (Gornet et al) compared the results of MRI Disc Spectroscopy with invasive Provocative Discography in 275 lumbar intervertebral discs.